 General

-The system, including software and procedures, shall be fail safe.
+The subsystem, including software and procedures, shall be fail safe.

-For a catastrophic risk, the explosive system shall be “Fail Safe – Fail Safe” or “Fail Operational – Fail Safe”.
+For a catastrophic risk, the explosive subsystem shall be “Fail Safe – Fail Safe” or “Fail-Operational – Fail Safe”.

-The response of any explosive device to conditions outside the conditions specified shall be reported by the manufacturer to the end-user.
+The response of any explosive device to conditions outside the conditions specified shall be reported by the supplier to the end-user.

 The explosive subsystem shall only respond to commands intended for that explosive subsystem.